 This is the way dial dumbbells work, not just the Bowflex ones.
-They consist of a main frame over which the plates are loaded as required, therefore the naked frame must be a full length item to be able to accommodate any subsequent plate.
+They consist of a mainframe over which the plates are loaded as required, therefore the naked frame must be a full-length item to be able to accommodate any subsequent plate.

 The result is that the sides of the dumbbells can get in the way and touch in exercises like military presses or bench presses, especially for small people or people with shorter arms.
-This may force to a little shorter range of motion or to alternative movement patterns.
+This may force a little shorter range of motion or alternative movement patterns.

 Another common problem is the stiction of the cradle trays under heavy load.
-When the dumbbells are fully loaded or nearly so, there is a tendency of the trays to stick to the dumbbells and being lifted off the floor along with them.
+When the dumbbells are fully loaded or nearly so, there is a tendency for the trays to stick to the dumbbells and being lifted off the floor along with them.

-The common remedy to this situation is stopping the trays being lifted by holding them down with one foot, but this can be awkward when handling heavy loads because you need to move your foot from a safe position to an off balance stance just to lift the dumbbells clean.
+The common remedy to this situation is stopping the trays being lifted by holding them down with one foot, but this can be awkward when handling heavy loads because you need to move your foot from a safe position to an off-balance stance just to lift the dumbbells clean.

 Interestingly, no such problem exists with the optional stand.
-Not only are the dumbbells placed on a higher position easier to get hold of and lift, but the stand also comes with Velcro straps that keep the trays down in place as you lift the dumbbells up, whatever the weight.
+Not only are the dumbbells placed in a higher position easier to get hold of and lift, but the stand also comes with Velcro straps that keep the trays down in place as you lift the dumbbells up, whatever the weight.

 Kits Are Not Expandable

 Finally, a user’s practical problem seems to affect the SelectTech 552 and 1090 kits, in line with the majority of adjustable dumbbells on the market: neither kit is expandable with a weight add-on.